ansys/magnet-segmentation-toolkit/doc/source/Getting_started.rst

 To run this toolkit, you must have a licensed copy of Ansys Electronics Desktop (AEDT) and Motor-CAD installed.

-To access the toolkit functionalities an IDE is needed.
+To access the toolkit functionalities an IDE (Integrated Development Environment) is needed.

 Install the toolkit
 -------------------